Skip nav to main content.

 It is important to make sure each agent is equipped with everything they will need to succeed in their role while working from home.
 Reporting, analytics, and internal chat features allow for managers to give assistance, track agent productivity, and ensure that performance continues to stay at a professional level – no matter where agents are working.

-Call Center Managing Made Easier With Workforce Engagement
+Contact Center Managing Made Easier With Workforce Engagement

 A deeper dive into Workforce Optimization (WFO)

 WFO plays a key role in how agents are trained, coached, monitored, rewarded, and adhere to service level agreements with customers.
-The overall customer experience hinges on how well call center managers implement a WFO program.
+The overall customer experience hinges on how well contact center managers implement a WFO program.

 Key features of a successful Workforce Optimization platform